exakat/exakat/docs/Reports.rst

 SimpleTable is a HTML report format.

-SimpleTable depends on the following 1 themes : .
+SimpleTable doesn't depend on themes.

 Stats
 -----